 Alaska’s state capital is also one of its most beautiful cities and one of the most visited communities in the state.
 With so much to see and do, there’s certain to be something for you in Juneau.

 About Juneau (Tlingit: Dzánti K’ihéeni)

-Downtown Juneau sits snugly between Mount Juneau, Mount Roberts and Gastineau Channel, and is a maze of narrow streets running past a mix of new structures, old storefronts and quaint houses featuring early 19th century architecture left over from the town’s early gold mining days.
-The waterfront bustles with cruise ships, fishing boats and floatplanes zipping in and out.
+Downtown Juneau sits snugly between Mount Juneau, Mount Roberts, and Gastineau Channel, and is a maze of narrow streets running past a mix of new structures, old storefronts, and quaint houses featuring early 19th century architecture from the town’s early gold mining days.
+The waterfront bustles with cruise ships, fishing boats, and floatplanes zipping in and out.
 With no road access to Juneau, it is the only state capital in the United States that can only be reached by airplane or boat.

 Things to do

 Downtown & South Franklin Street

 Juneau’s lively downtown is compact, easy to navigate on foot, and always a favorite with visitors.
 Within easy walking distance of the cruise ship docks are many of Juneau’s main attractions, including the State Capitol Building, Saint Nicholas Russian Orthodox Church, several museums, and historic South Franklin Street.
 Also nearby is the Juneau Convention & Visitors Bureau with visitor information, displays, and walking tour maps of the city.